serverlessworkflow/specification/dsl.md

 *Example: If the workflow's final output is a summary report, a transformation can ensure that the report contains only the most important summaries and conclusions, excluding any intermediate data.*

 11. **Validate Workflow Output**
 After `output.as` is evaluated, the transformed workflow output is validated against the `output.schema` property to ensure it conforms to the expected structure.
-The execution only proceeds if the output is valid otherwise it will fault with a [ValidationError (https://serverlessworkflow.io/spec/1.0.0/errors/validation)](dsl-reference.md#error).
+The execution only proceeds if the output is valid.
+Otherwise, it will fault with a [ValidationError (https://serverlessworkflow.io/spec/1.0.0/errors/validation)](dsl-reference.md#error).

 By applying transformations at these strategic points, Serverless Workflow DSL ensures that data flows through the workflow in a controlled and efficient manner, maintaining clarity and relevance at each execution stage.
 This approach helps manage complex workflows and ensures that each task operates with the precise data required, leading to more predictable and reliable workflow outcomes.